ptrthomas/karate-showcase/README.md

 You can run this as a [jbang](https://www.jbang.dev) script as follows: `jbang javadsl.java`

+To reduce the console logging verbosity (and hide some scary looking but harmless stack-traces) add `logback.xml` to the root of the classpath. (you can add `--cp .`) to the CLI options.

 You can also run this directly from github without creating this file locally:

 ```